How to litter train a kitten: our guide to cat toilet training

 A litterbox should be away from noisy and well-populated areas of the house, but also somewhere your cat can access easily – one great example is the lobby, hallway or corridor right outside your living room.
 Keep the litter tray away from your cat’s food, water bowl and sleeping area.

 Ensure you have the right number of litterboxes.
 If you have a multiple cats, you will need more than one litterbox.

+Getting the right litter for you cat will help so much with their toilet training.
 This might take some experimentation but your kitten will be easier to toilet train if they feel comfortable when going to the toilet.
 Top tip: find out which type of litter the kitten’s mother had, the kitten is probably used to it and will find it comfortable.
 Don’t be tempted to use soil from the garden as it may carry diseases from other cats.

 Do you have the right litterbox?